 LMC shares with the Company common management and directors.
 The Company has been one of the Kemper Insurance Companies for over 50 years.
-At December 31, 2003, LMC assumed most of the Company's liabilities, agreed to perform for the Company all insurance policy-related obligations including handling and paying claims, and issued an LMC policy to each holder of a policy ever issued by the Company, including any policy no longer in force but excluding any policy that is cut-through reinsured by a subsidiary of Unitrin, Inc. The additional LMC policy is substantively identical to the policy previously issued by the Company, although the LMC policy is nonparticipating and nonvoting with respect to LMC's corporate governance.
+At December 31, 2003, LMC assumed most of the Company's liabilities, agreed to perform for the Company all insurance policy-related obligations including handling and paying claims, and issued an LMC policy to each holder of a policy ever issued by the Company, including any policy no longer in force but excluding any policy that is cut-through reinsured by a subsidiary of Unitrin, Inc. The additional LMC policy is substantively identical to the policy previously issued by the Company, although the LMC policy is nonparticipating.
 The additional LMC policy assures affected Company policyholders that their claims will be treated equally with the claims of other LMC policyholders not only in the event of a managed run-off of the Company and LMC, but also in the event of any insolvency proceedings with respect to the two companies.
 The Company remains liable for its policy liabilities in the event LMC does not comply with all the terms of the affected policies.
+In 2008 with the approval of the Division of Insurance, the Company and LMC agreed to clarify certain expense allocation arrangements of the 2003 agreements and pooling agreement amendment by basing the allocations on the relative surplus of the two companies for 2008 and future years.
+The allocated expenses, primarily consisting of joint board travel expenses, shared D&O insurance costs, annual audit fees, and certain licensing costs, totaled \$2.2 million in 2008, with the Company's and LMC's respective shares being \$0.2 million and \$2.0 million.
+The 2008 agreement also made clear that consistent with their past practices, premium taxes remained the sole responsibility of LMC as the Company's 100% quota share reinsurer.